kt-eller/help-pages/pages/working-with-470-data.md

 Learning to use the Form 470 search page is important to quickly find the desired data.
 BroadbandHub comes equipped with many search filters that make it easy to quickly find the documents that you want.
 You can set custom one-time filters or create and save search templates and regions that will allow you to do the same searches effortlessly over time.
 <br>

-## Finding the Form 470 Page
+## Using the Form 470 Search Page
 The first step is to locate the 470 Form that you're looking for.
 You can do this by using BroadbandHub's Form 470 Data search page.
 This page has many filters allowing for quick location of the desired forms.
 BroadbandHub also comes equiped with Region and Template features, allowing a user to save their preferences for future searches.\
 <br>
 **Search Instructions**
-1. Click on the 470 Data tab on the left-hand side of the page
+1. Click on the `470 Data` tab on the left-hand side of the page
 2. Search for a Form 470 by applying filters
     - Search term: Search by Form 470 name
     - Search templates: Use custom templates to search for previously-saved data